 • Flow Calculations tab:

-• Nodal Results tab:
+• Node Results tab:

 • minimum voltage |U|min(kV),